Geeksltd/GCop/Rules/GCop443.md

 ## Rule description

 C# 6 enables you to assign an initial value for the storage used by an auto-property in the auto-property declaration.
-It is redundant to initialize these properties with `null`, because their value is `null` by default.
+It is redundant to initialize these properties with default value, because their value is set by default.

-## Example
+## Example1

 ```csharp
 public string Bar { get; set; } = null;